dzulhelmynazri/ui-mechanikos/README.md

 # ui-mech

-A UI project powered by Next.js + Radix + TailwindCSS + ShadCN.
+A UI project powered by Next.js + Radix UI + TailwindCSS + Shadcn.
 This guide helps you get the project up and running locally.

 ## 🚀 Getting Started